Why You Need A Marketing Strategy Phase

 - Target audience analysis

 Once armed with this information, individuals can now head down convergent paths.
 With these details in mind, you eliminate hassles, rounds and rounds of revisions, and overblown budgets.
 You know how to gauge success, and you have rails to guide your work.

-What does the strategy phase look like?
+What does a strategy phase look like?

 At USDP, our strategy phase focuses on clarifying the details above.
 That means we:

-- Conduct a series of key stakeholder interviews and follow-up discussions, documenting the needs we come across, and recommending potential solutions for consideration.
+- Conduct a series of key stakeholder interviews and follow-up discussions, documenting the needs we come across and recommending potential solutions for consideration.

 - Collect and digest strategic plans or other materials that can help us understand client priorities (we often use the StoryBrand framework to do this).

 - Learn about current or past marketing efforts, collect marketing data or materials, and receive brand assets such as logo graphics, design standards, etc.

 - Analyze competitors in and out of your market and industry to understand what potential clients are being offered by other companies.